Why do you like testing?

 #3.
 Software testing is complex:

 Don’t you believe it?
 Do you think, understanding product and testing the same while considering different factors like functionality, performance, security, GUI and many others, is an easy task?
-Along with that, now days, it has become more complex due to mobile applications.
-To cover the vast range of devices available and to check the application’s behavior in terms of response time and usability is a big challenge.
+Along with that, nowadays, it has become more complex due to mobile applications.
+To cover the vast range of devices available and to check the application’s behaviour in terms of response time and usability is a big challenge.

 #4.
 Software testing is a process: